sarthk05/sarthk05/README.md

 - 👋 Hi, I’m @sarthk05
 - 👀 I’m interested in Product management
-- 🌱 I’m currently learning BIo engineeering and Linux
+- 🌱 I’m currently learning Bio engineeering and Linux
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/sarthak-singh-07a139243/

 <!---
 sarthk05/sarthk05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.